Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Introduction

-Therefore, the draw mechanism should also be perceived and understood as fair by all participants, which necessitates the verification of each calculation at least \emph{ex-post}.
-For instance, a mistake was recognised in the 2021/22 UEFA Champions League Round of 16 draw, hence, the whole process was repeated three hours later \citep{Guyon2021d}.
+Therefore, the draw mechanism should also be perceived and understood as fair by all participants, which necessitates to verify all calculations at least \emph{ex-post} \citep{BoczonWilson2023}.
+For instance, a mistake was recognised in the 2021/22 UEFA Champions League Round of 16 draw, and the process was repeated three hours later \citep{Guyon2021d}.

-According to our knowledge, there are two field-proven draw procedures in the realm of sports that can be used to find a random perfect matching in a balanced bipartite graph.
-The first, applied in European club football competitions, is called here the Drop mechanism.
-The second, applied in the group draw of various tournaments, including the FIBA Basketball World Cup and the FIFA World Cup, is called the Skip mechanism.
-In addition, both the Drop and Skip mechanisms have two forms depending on the side of the bipartite graph where they start, similar to the Gale--Shapley algorithm.
+According to our knowledge, two field-proven draw procedures exist in the realm of sports that can be used to choose a random perfect matching in a balanced bipartite graph.
+The first, applied in European club football competitions, is called here the \emph{Drop mechanism}.
+The second, applied in the group draw of various tournaments, including the FIBA Basketball World Cup and the FIFA World Cup, is called the \emph{Skip mechanism}.
+In addition, both the Drop and Skip mechanisms have two forms depending on the side of the bipartite graph where they start, similar to the well-known Gale--Shapley algorithm.

-Naturally, there is no ``free lunch'' and all these transparent draw procedures are unfair, i.e., the feasible outcomes are not equally likely.
-Previous literature has analysed the distortions of the Drop \citep{Kiesl2013, KlossnerBecker2013, BoczonWilson2023} and the Skip \citep{Csato2023i, RobertsRosenthal2023} mechanism.
-However, they have \emph{never} been compared, which will be attempted in the current paper.
-Since analytical calculations are cumbersome and should be done separately for each graph, the study is mainly limited to numerical results, analogous to the papers listed above.
-Nonetheless, we investigate a relatively large set of balanced bipartite graphs up to 16 nodes, which is also a crucial extension compared to the extant literature.
+Naturally, there is no ``free lunch'' and all these transparent draw procedures are non-uniform, i.e., the feasible outcomes are not equally likely.
+The previous literature has already analysed the distortions of the Drop \citep{Kiesl2013, KlossnerBecker2013, BoczonWilson2023} and the Skip \citep{Csato2025c, RobertsRosenthal2024} mechanism in different settings.
+However, they have \emph{never} been compared, which will be presented in the current paper.
+Since analytical calculations are cumbersome and should be done separately for each graph, our study is mainly limited to simulation results, analogous to the papers listed above.